Get App

 The origin of Goddess Kamakhya is deeply rooted in ancient Hindu mythology, primarily from the Dakṣa Yajña and Shakti Peetha legend.

-It is believed that when Lord Shiva carried the lifeless body of his consort Sati (who had self-immolated at her father Daksha’s sacrifice), her body parts fell at various spots across the Indian subcontinent.
+People believe that when Lord Shiva carried the lifeless body of his consort Sati (who had self-immolated at her father Daksha’s sacrifice), her body parts fell at various spots across the Indian subcontinent.
 The yoni (womb or reproductive organ) of Goddess Sati is said to have fallen on the Nilachal Hill in Guwahati, Assam.

 goddess kamakhaya